Affordable and Dependable—What Do You Need to Know About the Brother Sewing Machine?

 - Brother is headquartered in Nagoya, Japan.
 It produces electronic machines all over the world.
 Brother also sells under another name—OEM.

 - The brand’s factories are based in Zhuhai, China, where they only construct mechanical sewing machines.

 - In a Taiwan-based factory, they produce computerized sewing machines and embroidery sewing machines.

-- The factory in Vietnam is considered the biggest single-brand factory in the world.
+- The factory of Brother international corporation in Vietnam is considered the biggest single-brand factory in the world.